 Mini goals are a great way to measure your commitment and discipline.
 They are also a great technique you can use to grow your self-discipline.

 So set mini goals.
 Ask yourself what is the one thing you need to do right now in order to progress forward and live your ideal life?
 And then do it right away.

 The key is to find out what you need to do and stick to your plan.
 Most people don’t have a plan and as a result, they become reactive and directionless, and the solution is to find a worthy goal to pursue.

 Albert Einstein said it best:

 “If you want to live a happy life, tie it to a goal, not to people or objects.”

-Setting goals, following your plans, and making effort to achieving them are the process that will make you someone more discipline.
+Set goals, follow your plans, and make effort to achieve them are the process that will make you someone better self-discipline.

 7. Develop good habits